Bipul0510/Retail-sales-2024-project/README.md

 # PowerBI-projects
-This section contains all my PowerBI projects and have solution along with it.
+This section contains SQL and PowerBI project on the retail sales in 2024 and have solution along with it.